marijnh/Eloquent-JavaScript/06_object.md

 The methods `set`, `get`, and `has` are part of the interface of the `Map` object.
 Writing a data structure that can quickly update and search a large set of values isn't easy, but we don't have to worry about that.
 Someone else did it for us, and we can go through this simple interface to use their work.

-{{index "hasOwnProperty method", "in operator"}}
+{{index "hasOwn function", "in operator"}}

 If you do have a plain object that you need to treat as a map for some reason, it is useful to know that `Object.keys` returns only an object's _own_ keys, not those in the prototype.
-As an alternative to the `in` operator, you can use the `hasOwnProperty` method, which ignores the object's prototype.
+As an alternative to the `in` operator, you can use the `Object.hasOwn` function, which ignores the object's prototype.

 ```
 console.log({x: 1}.hasOwnProperty("x"));
 // → true
-console.log({x: 1}.hasOwnProperty("toString"));
+console.log(Object.hasOwn({x: 1}, "toString"));
 // → false
 ```